estebanstifli/axiachat-ai/readme.txt

 * Assets only enqueued when needed; versioned with filemtime
 * Embedding/PDF ingestion can be heavy—schedule during low traffic
 * Lightweight front‑end footprint otherwise

+== Changelog ==

+= 1.2.2 =
+* Admin: Improved Bots accordion behavior — clicking an open section now closes it (allowing zero-open state) while keeping “at most one open” when opening another.
+* Admin: Reduced console noise; detailed accordion debug logs are now disabled by default and can be re-enabled with ?aichat_debug=1.
+* Preview: Stabilized homepage preview and suppressed duplicate global widget when previewing a specific bot.

 == Bundled Libraries ==